anonymousbitcoin/anon-full-node-wallet/README.md

 `wallet.dat` file that cause the GUI wallet to display a wrong balance and/or display addresses that do not belong to the wallet.
 1. **Limitation:** if two users exchange text messages via the messaging UI TAB and one of them has a system clock, substantially running slow or fast by more than 1 minute, it is possible that this user will see text messages appearing out of order.
 1. **Limitation:** if a messaging identity has been created (happens on first click on the messaging UI tab), then replacing the `wallet.dat` or changing the node configuration between mainnet and testnet will make the identity invalid.
 This will result in a wallet update error.
 To remove the error the directory `~/.AnonymousDesktopWallet/messaging` may be manually renamed or deleted (when the wallet is stopped). **CAUTION: all messaging history will be lost in this case!**
-1. **Limitation:** Wallet encryption has been temporarily disabled inAnonymousdue to stability problems.
+1. **Limitation:** Wallet encryption has been temporarily disabled in Anonymous due to stability problems.
 A corresponding issue
 [#1552](https://github.com/zcash/zcash/issues/1552) has been opened by the Zcash developers.
-Correspondingly, wallet encryption has been temporarily disabled in theAnonymousDesktop GUI Wallet.
+Correspondingly, wallet encryption has been temporarily disabled in the Anonymous Desktop GUI Wallet.
 The latter needs to be disabled.
 1. **Limitation:** The list of transactions does not show all outgoing ones (specifically outgoing Z address transactions).
 A corresponding issue [#1438](https://github.com/zcash/zcash/issues/1438) has been opened